IBM-Cloud/docs/cli/plugins/registry/index.md

 ## bx cr image-rm
-Delete a specified image from your registry.
+Deletes a specified image from your registry.

 ```
 bx cr image-rm IMAGE [IMAGE]